Transformers Provably Learn Algorithmic Solutions for Graph Connectivity, But Only with the Right Data: Additional Experiment Details and Results

 \paragraph{Standard Transformers. } When training 2-layer standard Transformers, we adopt the implementation from RoBERTa \citep{liu2019roberta} with single-head per-layer and using normalized ReLU activation function as defined in \Cref{def:roberta_full}.
 We use a hidden dimension of $d = 512$ to make sure the hidden size is not the blocker for expressivity.
 We trained on 1 Billion $\ER$ graphs with a batch size of 1000 and $10^6$ steps.
 Each graph is only seen by the model once to resembling the training regime of modern LLMs.
 We note that although 1 billion graphs sounds a lot but with $n=20$ nodes, this is far from enumerating all possible graphs: there can be $2^{\binom{n}{2}}$ graphs if we don't consider graph isomorphism.
 When $n = 20$, this is about more than $10^{57}$ graphs in total, and 1 billion ($10^9$) is only a very small number of training instances.
 We train with AdamW optimizer with a learning rate of \texttt{1e-4} and weight decay of \texttt{1e-4} and a cosine learning rate decay.

-\textbf{Disentangle Transformers. } For 1-layer disentangle transformers in \Cref{sec:exp}, we train on a fixed set 4096 i.i.d. samples of $\ER(n=8)$ graphs and running standard \textit{Gradient Descent} without any mini-batching.
+\textbf{Disentangled Transformers. } For 1-layer Disentangled Transformers in \Cref{sec:exp}, we train on a fixed set 4096 i.i.d. samples of $\ER(n=8)$ graphs and running standard \textit{Gradient Descent} without any mini-batching.
 In this case, we have a learning rate of $0.1$ with cosine learning rate decay.
-For 2-layer disentangled Transformers, we train on the same set of 1 billion number of $\ER(n=20)$ graphs as with standard Transformers.
+For 2-layer Disentangled Transformers, we train on the same set of 1 billion number of $\ER(n=20)$ graphs as with standard Transformers.
 For 3-layer models, we train on 1 billion number of $\ER(n=64)$ graphs.
 Both 2- and 3-layer models are trained with AdamW with a learning rate of \texttt{1e-3}.
-We would like to note that the hidden dimensions $d_\ell$ of disentangle Transformers are fixed to be $d_\ell = 2^\ell n$ rather than a hyper-paramter (see \Cref{def:disentangle}).
+We would like to note that the hidden dimensions $d_\ell$ of Disentangled Transformerss are fixed to be $d_\ell = 2^\ell n$ rather than a hyper-parameter (see \Cref{def:disentangle}).

-\paragraph{Computing Energy Share of $I_n$/$J_n$ Channels.~~} In the experiments on 1-Layer disentangled Transformers, we compute energy shares of the $A \otimes I_n$ and $B \otimes J_n$ within $\|W\|_F^2$.
+\paragraph{Computing Energy Share of $I_n$/$J_n$ Channels.~~} In the experiments on 1-Layer Disentangled Transformers, we compute energy shares of the $A \otimes I_n$ and $B \otimes J_n$ within $\|W\|_F^2$.
 Here is the formalized versions.
 We consider the noisy decomposition $W=\hat A\otimes I_n+\hat B\otimes J_n+W_{\epsilon}$, where $W_\epsilon$ is the projection error term.
 We define Frobenius-norm energy share on the $I_n$ channel as

 and by symmetry, the \(J_n\)-channel share is

 This is a well-designed quantity because if you expand \(\|W\|_F^2\) you obtain $\langle W, \hat{A} \otimes I_n + \hat{B} \otimes J_n + W_\epsilon\rangle$, and the $I$/$J$-channels' energy shares will sum to one when the projection error $W_\epsilon$ converges to zero.